Max Clifford has been told he must serve at least half the eight-year sentence handed down at Southwark Crown Court in prison.

-PR guru refused to apologise even as he was jailed for eight years over a string of indecent assaults against young women.
+Celebrity publicist Max Clifford has been sentenced to eight years in prison for a string of indecent assaults against young women.

 Max Clifford is due to face 11 charges of indecent assault at the Old Bailey today.
 The alleged offences took place between 1966 and 1985.
 He was arrested as part of the Met Police's Operation Yewtree.
 He denies all the charges.